 If you have recently purchased some real estate for investment purposes, you are in good company.
 Recent reports suggest that as many as 25% of these purchases are made by those who plan on using the property for investment purposes only.
 If you hope to “flip” the property there are 4 things you must be aware of that can put a crimp on your profits.

-2. Renovation Expenses.
 You may have purchased a “fixer upper” at a bargain rate.
-Once your project is complete will you be able to recover the expenses and make a profit especially if the value of your renovated property is above those in your neighborhood?
+Once your project is complete, will you be able to recover the expenses and make a profit?
+Especially if the value of your renovated property is above those in your neighborhood?
 In addition, can you withstand a correction in real estate values?

 Of course, you can limit your risks [and costs] by doing the majority of the upgrades yourself, appealing excessive property tax increases, and finding for yourself a trusted and dependable tenant.
-It isn’t easy flipping a home, but with a lot of pluck and determination it can result in strong profits for you.
+It isn’t easy flipping a home.
+But with a lot of luck and determination it can result in strong profits for you.